 Myth: Getting Dental Implants Is a Painful Process That Takes Years to Complete

 It’s true that some patients do require a year or more to complete their treatment.
 When this amount of time is needed, it’s often because the patient was starting with insufficient bone density to support implants and grafting is required.
 Standard dental implants may take a few months from start to finish, but keep in mind that they are a permanent solution for missing teeth––you’ll put in more time upfront, but you won’t have to go back to the dentist every few years for new dentures or bridges.
-With mini dental implants and all-on-four implants, the time required for the procedure can be greatly reduced.
+With mini dental implants and Full Arch on 4 Dental Implants, the time required for the procedure can be greatly reduced.

 As far as pain goes, patients may have discomfort during and after their surgery, but rarely pain.
 We numb the area where we’re working with local anesthesia, and in some cases we may use sedation to keep you relaxed or allow you to sleep through your procedure.
 In the days afterwards, you may have swelling and soreness, but this can be resolved with over-the-counter pain relievers.
 We do everything we can to ensure your comfort throughout the process.